ology/Creating-Rhythms/README.md

 # Creating-Rhythms

-Perl code ported from the book c
+Perl code ported from the book's C